 As soon as the FLYING DOLPHIN XVIII left, two other ships were also heading towards the exit of the port of Piraeus.
 The first one was the small passenger boat SALAMIS EXPRESS I of Salamis Express, which operates on the Piraeus-Salamina line.

-And the second one was the SUPER JET of Sea Jets, which was deployed on the Western Cyclades, just like the SPEEDRUNNER III.
+The second ship was the high speed catamaran SUPER JET of Sea Jets, which was deployed on the Western Cyclades, just like the SPEEDRUNNER III.
 For 2017, she was on the Piraeus-Serifos-Sifnos-Milos-Kimolos-Folegandros-Ios-Santorini line.

 The SUPER JET beginning to depart Piraeus.